 Project Detail Pages

-When you work with Project Web App, you may not realize that you are using a series of Project Detail Pages (PDPs) presenting a collection of web parts.
-With the functionality available in Project Server 2010, it is possible to create, customize and even trigger these PDPs based on actions in Project Web App.
-Since there is so much functionality available, it is important that you understand the PDP.
+When you work with Project Web App, you may not realize that you are using a series of PDPs presenting a collection of Web parts.
+With the functionality available in Project Server 2010, it is possible to create, customize, and even trigger these PDPs based on actions in Project Web App.
+Since so much functionality is available, it is important that you understand the PDP.

 Throughout this section, we want to explore the use of PDP pages and how they are integrated with features in Project Web App.

-What is a Project Detail Page?
+What Is a Project Detail Page?

-A project detail page is another way of describing a web page available in Project Web App.
-These pages consist of web parts and each PDP page can be used for either collecting information or displaying information.
-Many PDP pages are already available, but you can create additional ones as the need arise.
+A project detail page is another way of describing a Web page available in Project Web App.
+These pages consist of Web parts, and each PDP page can be used for either collecting information or displaying information.
+Many PDP pages are already available, but you can create additional ones as the need arises.
 Furthermore, PDPs can be associated with stages in a workflow.

 Default Project Detail Pages Available in Project Server